Payment and Reimbursement

 Weight loss is a long-term goal and

-success with weight loss at CHIP are those who
+most success with weight loss at CHIP are

 - What happens when